Hiring Increases in Singapore – Wages to Remain Flat

-Like most of the rest of the world, Singapore enjoys an employment rebound after two years of coronavirus problems.
+Like most countries, Singapore enjoys an employment rebound after two years of coronavirus problems.
 Recent employment numbers show that hiring is increasing in the island nation.
-Unfortunately, it looks like employee wages will remain flat over the next 12 months.
+Unfortunately, employee wages will remain flat over the next 12 months.

-Total employment showed a significant increase in the fourth quarter of 2021, according to Singapore’s Ministry of Manpower (MOM).
-Resident employment, which accounts for both citizens and legal residents, outpaced nonresident employment for the first time in several years.
-This suggests an increased demand for employees in the tourism, retail, and food and beverage industries.
+According to Singapore’s Ministry of Manpower (MOM), total employment significantly increased in the fourth quarter of 2021.
+Resident employment, which includes both citizens and legal residents, outpaced nonresident employment for the first time in several years.
+This suggests increased employee demand in the tourism, retail, and food and beverage industries.
 Part-time jobs for students should also be vital.

 COVID Shutdowns and Restrictions

-When COVID made its way to Singapore, government reaction was similar to what was observed in the rest of the world.
+When COVID-19 occurred in Singapore, the government’s reaction was similar to that observed in the rest of the world.
 Offices were shuttered, non-essential businesses were temporarily closed, and people stayed home.
-Singapore’s economy was significantly affected by the resulting lack of tourism.
+The resulting lack of tourism significantly affected Singapore’s economy.
 It has not been a pretty picture.

 Things are improving as the world slowly gets back to normal.
 In addition, technology is helping people find jobs quickly and efficiently.
 WorkClass.co, a leading hiring platform, relies on mobile technology and artificial intelligence to help job candidates find employment virtually anywhere in Singapore.

-Technology platforms are changing the way companies hire by connecting candidates and HR managers without relying exclusively on in-person contacts.
+Technology platforms are changing how companies hire by connecting candidates and HR managers without relying exclusively on in-person contacts.
 As such, it eases the hiring process considerably.
-That is important given that the majority of the world is still nervous about COVID despite every attempt to put it behind us.
+That is important given that most of the world is still nervous about COVID-19 despite every attempt to put it behind us.

 Tens of Thousands of Jobs

-MOM officials say they expect to see continued improvement through 2022.
-They are basing their predictions on a combination of easing COVID restrictions and more international travelers arriving.
+MOM officials expect to see continued improvement through 2022.
+They are basing their predictions on easing COVID restrictions and more international travelers arriving.

-Resident employees gained the most jobs in financial services, communications, and information technology.
+Resident employees gained the most financial services, communications, and information technology jobs.
 Other professional sectors did equally well in hiring residents.
 As for nonresident employees, they saw the most significant increases in the construction sector.
 MOM numbers indicate some 15,800 new construction jobs in the fourth quarter.

-2021 will still show an overall decline in employment after three quarters of lackluster performance.
-Still, unemployment across the island state has fallen to 2.6% among both residents and non-residents.
-That is the reason for optimism.
+After three-quarters of lackluster performance, 2021 will still show an overall decline in employment.
+Still, unemployment across the island state has fallen to 2.6% among both residents and nonresidents, which is reason for optimism.

 Wages Will Remain Flat